HsiangHung/Machine_Learning_Note/Deep_Learning/README.md

 ## Batch Normalization

 While using gradient descent, one can normalize/standardize data.
-The advantage for doing this is to make cost function more spatially homogenuous.
-In this case we have some pictures like
+The advantage for doing this is to make cost function more spatially homogeneous.
+In this case we have some pictures like (credit from Andrew Ng's class)

 ![input_normalization](images/input_norm.png)

-This makes gradient descent faster to converge.
+to explain gradient descent with data normalization benefiting faster converge.

 In DL, we can do the normalization processes, not only data in input layer, but also in hidden layers.
-This is called batch **normalization**.
+This is called **batch normalization**.
+Batch norm can be implemented before and after activation.
 In the coursera DL class, Andrew suggested batch norm before applying to activation function.

 Given an intermediate hidden layer, we first normalize as